 The system description is the view of the system exposed to the user upon initialization via the context that is returned.
-Figure 3.1 depicts an example of a system description showing a hierarchical arrangement of objects.
+Figure 3.1 depicts an example of a system description showing a hierarchical arrangement of objects where there is only one platform.
 All object types listed in the specification must be defined by any implementation, but do not have to be used in the system description.
 The implementation chooses which objects will be employed in the system description and how they will be arranged.
 An object can only have a single parent but may have multiple children.
-Currently, a system description may only describe a single platform and have a single object of type Platform which represents the top of the hierarchy.
-Later revisions of the specification may include the ability to combine multiple platforms in the system description.
-This might be useful, for example, in representing an entire datacenter.
+A system description may describe more than a single platform as a facility object where the facility object has multiple objects of type Platform and the facility represents the top of the hierarchy.
+Due to the large number of variations in software, hardware and security profiles between platforms and the difficulty in providing a universal Power API implementation that would work between any and all platforms, control over platform objects is confined to within that platform object.
+Power API contexts initialized below the facility level (platform or lower in the system hierarchy) can only read attributes at the facility level, not modify them.
+For example, a compute node in a given platform cannot query or modify the CPU frequency of a object on another platform.
+However, that compute node could query (it can only read attributes, not modify them at the facility level) the facility object to inquire about the overall facility power usage if security policies allow such queries.
+A user with a role initialized at the facility level is meant to interact with high-level platform objects, it is not intended for low-level object control (i.e. controlling per socket power budgets).
+Such low level controls should be done with roles initialized at the platform level.
 While figure 3.1 depicts a homogeneous system description, homogeneity is not a requirement.
 In practice a system description can be heterogeneous and unbalanced.